Boca Raton Florida Bicycle Accidents

 Take Charge of Your Own Safety When Riding a Bike

 The best way to stay safe when riding a bike in Florida is to obey all traffic laws, pay attention to your surroundings, and wear protective gear like a helmet and reflectors if you ride at night.
 Bike defensively and hopefully you’ll never have to worry about all of the horrible things that can happen in a cycling accident.

 Of course, sometimes the circumstances of your crash are beyond your control.
 It’s not your fault for hitting a pothole you couldn’t see and which should have been filled.
 Or that a reckless driver was texting on their phone and hit you from behind.
 These kinds of things are entirely out of your hands, but they’re still likely to cause you lots of pain and suffering – not to mention high medical bills.

 If you believe that someone else caused the circumstances of your cycling accident, you owe it to yourself to contact an experienced bike accident attorney in Florida who can look at the evidence and let you know whether or not you have a case.
 If someone else is responsible for causing you harm, you deserve compensation and the satisfaction in knowing that justice has been done.

-Residents of Boca Raton, Delray Beach, West Palm Beach, Boynton Beach, Deerfield Beach and Fort Lauderdale, schedule a free consultation with the South Florida Injury Law Firm to discuss your options.
+Residents of Boca Raton, Delray Beach, West Palm Beach, Boynton Beach, Deerfield Beach and Fort Lauderdale, schedule a free consultation with The Injury Law Firm of South Florida to discuss your options.
 If you decide to hire us, we’ll work on a contingency basis, meaning that you won’t pay anything until we recover damages.
 Call us today at 954-764-7377 in Fort Lauderdale, 561-209-2100 in Boca Raton & West Palm Beach or Toll-Free at 877-566-8759, or fill out this convenient online form.